husmus00/physics-engine/README.md

 - Gravity simulation with configurable strength
 - Physics sub-stepping to prevent tunneling
 - Dynamic, kinematic, and static rigid body support
-- Circle-circle collision detection
-- Circle-rectangle collision with arbitrary rotation
+- Collision detection for circles and rectangles with arbitrary rotation
 - Positional correction for overlapping objects
 - Impulse-based velocity resolution with configurable restitution
 - Non-blocking Real-time serial communication with hardware accelerometer